MaximRouiller/blog.decayingcode.com/source/_posts/im-joining-microsoft.md

 I've been working with Azure for the last 3 years.
 Every chance I got, I ensured that my client would understand and enjoy what they were getting into.

-I want to do that will the whole planet now.
+I want to do that with the whole planet now.

 Dream big or go home, right?